XMTei/GifViewer/README.md

 ![ScreenshotiPhone](/GifViewer/wwwroot/images/GifVieweriPhone.gif)

 ## Notice
-If use this program on MacOS or Linux, make sure you have to install [libgdiplus] (https://github.com/mono/libgdiplus) for [CoreCompact](https://github.com/CoreCompat/CoreCompat).
+If want to debug this program on MacOS or Linux, make sure you have to install [libgdiplus] (https://github.com/mono/libgdiplus) for [CoreCompact](https://github.com/CoreCompat/CoreCompat).